erickhun/blog/content/posts/investing-from-taiwan.md

 ## Which broker should I chose?

 [**Interactive Brokers**](https://www.interactivebrokers.com/referral/eric990) (I'll call it IB) is the one I **highly recommend**.
 You'll access to all types of securities: ETFs, stocks and even currencies.
 It has the lowest fees to purchase them.
-It will also allow you to access to the ETFs I've recommended earlier: IWDA and EIMI or VWRA/VWRD, among thousantds of other ETFs and Stocks.
+It will also allow you to access the ETFs I've recommended earlier: IWDA and EIMI or VWRA/VWRD, among thousands of other ETFs and Stocks.

 The signup process is straight-forward.
 Simply fill your information in the signup page, and wait a few days before validation.
-Make sure to fill your tax residence (Taiwan) since it will could impact how the tax could be taken directly by the broker (cf. below).
+Make sure to fill your tax residence (Taiwan) since it could impact how the tax is taken directly by the broker (cf. below).
 Your Tax ID is the same as your ARC number.
 Also, [*be aware of the monthly fee if your orders don't generate at least USD 10 of fees per month*](https://www1.interactivebrokers.com/en/index.php?f=4969).
 The fee is waived if you have USD 100,000 of assets in your account.

 **How about local banks?**  Local banks will charge you quite a bit of fees to access to any foreign securities, but could probably be a good pick if you want to invest in Taiwanese securities.
 I won't expand on this since I didn't dig into this yet, but they generally charge an excessive amount per order, require a minimum stock per order, or charge an additional annual fee on top of of ETF expense ratio (They will charge a custodian fee because when buying securities via a bank in Taiwan, it is structured as a trust).
 Also, be aware: when your ARC expires, your bank (and investing) accounts will be frozen.
 You will have to move your assets out of your accounts, what will trigger some unwanted tax events (ask your CPA for the infamous exit tax).
 For all those reason,  I think it's good to stay away from for the long term if you are not sure to stay in Taiwan for the next 15 years.